-When a property switches to contingent, it means the seller has accepted an offer that is contingent on specific conditions requested by the buyer.
-That could involve anything from financing to an inspection.
+When a property is said to be contingent, that means the seller accepted an offer that is contingent on particular conditions requested by the buyer.
+These conditions could involve anything from an inspection to financing.

-When you see your dream home on the market switch to pending, that means the seller has accepted an offer and all contingencies have been addressed or waived.
+If, however, you see a house on the market switch to pending, there’s a different status involved.
+The seller has accepted an offer, and all contingencies have either been waived or addressed.

 Contingent Offers vs. Pending Offers